sebkolind/draggy/README.md

 draggy({ target: ".column" });
 ```

-## Documentation
+## Learn more

-For documentation, examples, and more visit the [documentation](https://sebkolind.github.io/draggy/).
+For docs, examples, and more visit the [documentation site](https://sebkolind.github.io/draggy/).

 ## Demo